JavaScript Functions

 Function Expressions:

-You can also define functions using function expressions:
+Functions can also be created using expressions:

 let greet = function(name) {